 Seven local Sunday sales bills became law during the 2019 regular session.
 The governing bodies of Baker Hill, Midway, Union Springs and Hurtsboro can by ordinance allow alcohol sales after 1 p.m.
 Sundays.
 The Eutaw City Council can also allow Sunday alcohol sales by ordinance.
 The voters of Oxford and Enterprise also have to the chance to authorize Sunday sales.

 House-passed legislation to allow the town of Coker to authorize Sunday sales by an ordinance of the Town Council never received consideration in the Senate.
 Later this year, Coker could opt for Sunday sales without legislative approval as Tuscaloosa is considered a wet county.

 As of Aug.
 1, city councils and county commissions in wet areas can authorize Sunday alcohol sales by ordinance, resolution or referendum without first seeking legislative approval, under Act No. 2019-100.
 (See link to full story below).

 Two statewide alcohol bills that the governor signed after the session ended take effect Sept.
 1:

-- SB276 /HB474 would allow wineries, distilleries, and breweries within entertainment districts to sell alcohol outside their business and within the entertainment districts.
-The Senate Tourism and Marketing Committee is scheduled to consider the Senate version Tuesday.
+- SB276 would allow wineries, distilleries and breweries within entertainment districts to sell alcohol outside their business and within the entertainment districts.

-- SB269 would allow a winery to get a special license to hold a wine festival and sell their product for on-premises or off-premises consumption.
-The original bill allowed for both wine and beer festivals, but the Senate Agriculture, Conservation and Forestry Committee removed breweries from the legislation.
-The bill is ready for consideration by the full Senate.
+- SB269 amended legislation that would have allowed a winery to get a special license to hold a wine festival and sell their product for on-premises or off-premises consumption.
+It received House approval and Senate committee action, but never was considered by the full Senate.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!